Emerging local plan

 - the regeneration of the city centre.

-Work on the new plan will begin in 2022.
+Work on the new plan began in 2022.
 To gather ideas and inform the proposals, a wide range of stakeholders will be engaged, including residents, communities and businesses.

 Until the new plan is adopted, decisions on proposals will still be made using the policies of the adopted local plan: